-The American Kestrel Nest Box Program began with seven nest boxes at Audubon Sharon's Miles Wildlife Sanctuary in 1977.
+The American Kestrel Nest Box Program began with seven nest boxes at the Miles Wildlife Audubon Sanctuary in 1977.
 Every year since. adults and nestlings have been banded for population research purposes with the help of Art Gingert.
-Today, there are 86 nest boxes being monitored in this project in 26 towns throughout Northwestern and North-central Connecticut.
+Today, there are 86 nest boxes being monitored in this project in 26 towns throughout northwestern and north-central Connecticut.

 At each nest box check, young chicks are briefly removed from the box, banded, aged, and sexed as well as given a quick evaluation for health issues, parasites, etc. Observations are made concerning territory size, natural cavity nests, clutch and brood sizes, prey items, interspecific competition for nest boxes, and dispersal of kestrel fledglings.
 Some eggs have been analyzed for pesticide residues and some experimental kestrel box designs have also been used over the years.